Gödel's Incompleteness Theorems for Dummies - Part 1

 This is sometimes also stated as:

-1. If $\varphi$ is a unary predicate such that:
+- If φ is a unary predicate such that:

 So what’s the problem?
 The axiom of induction ranges over predicates (or sets of natural numbers), which means it’s in second-order logic.
 Seeing it in fancy notation makes it clearer.